-Aspose.OCR for Java is a stand-alone and extensible OCR API for Java applications.
-API performs optical character recognition for all commonly used image formats.
-It provides a simple set of classes for controlling character recognition.
-After API integration, developers can easily achieve reading characters in multiple fonts and languages from images, scanning rotated images, whole images or part of images, applying different noise removal filters before image recognition and much more.
+Aspose.OCR for Java is a stand-alone OCR API for Java applications while allowing the developers to perform optical character recognition on commonly used image types.
+It provides a simple set of classes to control character recognition for various languages including English, French, Spanish and Portuguese.
+Developers can easily read characters in multiple fonts, rotated images, whole images or parts of images with the ability to apply different noise removal filters before text recognition.

 Aspose.OCR for Java supports the JDK 1.6 and above.

 API supports most popular raster image file formats.

 Support of different languages

 Scan any part of an image or as a whole

 Using the library, developers can extract text, text location from image specific parts, fonts, and styles as well as perform the character recognition operation on document scans having a similar structure.
 Recognizing text from images is simple, with just a few lines of code.

 // create an instance OcrEngine engine = new OcrEngine(); // set image file engine.setImage(ImageStream.fromFile(dir + "template.jpg")); // process the image engine.process(); // Image to Text results System.out.println(engine.getText());